Hunslet

 Hunslet (/ˈhʌnzlət/) is an inner-city area in south Leeds, West Yorkshire, England.
 It is 1 mi southeast of the city centre and has an industrial past.

-It is situated in the Hunslet and Riverside ward of Leeds City Council and Leeds Central parliamentary constituency.
+It is situated in the Hunslet and Riverside ward of Leeds City Council and Leeds South parliamentary constituency.
 The population of the previous City and Hunslet council ward at the 2011 census was 33,705.

 Many engineering companies were based in Hunslet, including John Fowler & Co. manufacturers of traction engines and steam rollers, the Hunslet Engine Company builders of locomotives (including those used during the construction of the Channel Tunnel), Kitson & Co., Manning Wardle and Hudswell Clarke.
 Many railway locomotives were built in the Jack Lane area of Hunslet.

 The area has a mixture of modern and 19th century industrial buildings, terraced housing and 20th century housing.
 It is an area that has grown up significantly around the River Aire in the early years of the 21st century, especially with the construction of modern riverside flats.
 It was at one point the main production site for Leeds Creamware, a type of pottery (still produced) so called because of its cream glazing.
 Hunslet is now prospering as it follows the trend of Leeds generally and the expansion of office and industrial sites south of Leeds city centre.